Sunday 24th April, 2022

 Introduction

-For an overview please check out our quick fibromyalgia massage demonstration video, then following we have our more detailed "how to" plus the information from the various clinincal trials.
+For an overview please check out our quick fibromyalgia massage demonstration video.
+Following that we have our more detailed information on the massages that work the best and how to apply them.

 Video overview of massage for fibromyalgia